Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928)

 The nursing sisters wrote in Adventures in Mashonaland: “on the 2nd January 1892, Col Pennefather rode into the camp [at Old Umtali] Everyone rejoiced to see him.
 He told us he projected spending the rainy season in Manica and set to work to make his hut comfortable.
 Great therefore was the general surprise when, on the 4th of January, a runner brought him a despatch informing him that the Military Police were to be disbanded and a Civil police created.
 The Colonel’s services would therefore be no longer required.
 He could re-join his regiment when he pleased…The announcement was too sudden not to be unpleasant, but the Colonel took the affair very calmly: “I’ve received the Order of the Sack, Sister.”
 That was all he said about it.
 We were very sorry indeed to say goodbye to him.”

-He married Mary Crompton and they had three children:
+He married Mary Crompton and they had four children:

 John Broderick Pennefather, born 1892